News

 Promising results for mRNA influenza vaccine

-Seasonal influenza vaccines administered each autumn can significantly reduce influenza infections in the population.
-However, current influenza vaccines are associated with several challenges, which is why new influenza vaccines are being actively developed.
+Seasonal influenza vaccines can significantly reduce influenza infections in the population.
+However, current influenza vaccines are associated with several limitations, which is why new influenza vaccines are being actively developed.

-One key challenge is that, even at best, vaccine effectiveness is moderate.
+One key challenge is that the effectiveness of available influenza vaccines is suboptimal.
 Especially among older adults, the effectiveness of influenza vaccines remains below 50% in many winter seasons.
-There is therefore a clear need for a more effective influenza vaccine.
+There is therefore a clear need for a more effective vaccine.

 New seasonal influenza vaccine developed by Moderna shows promising efficacy